We believe that young children have an innate desire to learn and that is best achieved through unstructured child-driven free play.

 Examining and identifying trees through collecting fruits, fallen leaves, and bark, using compasses, flashlights, and binoculars, chasing shadows, seeing what floats or sinks in a puddle, and digging up and holding wriggling, slimy worms is SCIENCE.

-Stories under the trees, drawing and writing in our nature journals, and brainstorming descriptive words to describe a a ooey, gooey, slimy, squishy, wet, cold, smooth, brown, heavy, handful of mud is emergent LITERACY.
+Stories under the trees, drawing and writing in our nature journals, and brainstorming descriptive words to describe an ooey, gooey, slimy, squishy, wet, cold, smooth, brown, heavy, handful of mud is emergent LITERACY.

 Mixing and grinding natural paints from flowers and plants, twisting and tying sticks together to make a fairy house, and sticking leaves, twigs, and acorns into molded clay sculptures is ART.